Inspire-com/candidate-homework/MLOps_Engineer.md

 _We prefer CloudFormation for this submission, However if you cannot write this in CloudFormation, you have other options..._0

-_1. Implement using TerraForm_
+1. Implement using TerraForm

-_2. Write a bash script using AWS CLI_
+2. Write a bash script using AWS CLI

-_3. Write a python module that uses CDK or BOTO3_
+3. Write a python module that uses CDK or BOTO3

-_4. Record yourself performing these functions via the AWS Console._
+4. Record yourself performing these functions via the AWS Console._

 Please create a CloudFormation document that can be applied to AWS and configures the following services:
 1) Instantiate SageMaker Domain